-The series has been published in English as Silver Spoon by Shogakukan Asia since December 5, 2014.
+The series has been published in English as Silver Spoon by Yen Press since February 27, 2018.
+It has also been published in English by Shogakukan Asia since December 5, 2014 and in Polish by Waneko since December 2013.

 Gin no Saji, or Silver Spoon, has a lot going for it even before you read the first page.
 It's created by Hiromu Arakawa, who's previous work includes the highly popular Fullmetal Alchemist.
 It should then be assumed that it'll no doubt be another amazing manga right?
 Fortunately, this is true but it does so on its own merit, resulting in a huge number of sales, the 2012 Manga Taisho award and an anime project despite the small number of chapters released at the time.
 Who knew a manga about farming could be so interesting and enjoyable?